Lilienthal and Photography

 Apart from the questions about the suitable procedure in securing, reproducing and possible restoration of the new acquisitions, this was a welcome opportunity to publish the complete collection of Lilienthal’s flight photographs.
 For this purpose, the Internet is an attractive media, enabling economical worldwide publication and distribution.

 Conventional reproductions, reproductions with flat scanners and if the originals were suitable high-resolution drum scans were produced.
-(Our thanks to the publishing house Nordkurier for doing the work as a donation.)
 The "complete Lilienthal photo archives" in an acceptable resolution are part of the museum’s web site.
 All photos, even those from other archives are included.
 The index functions not only as an archives catalogue, but as a list of all known holdings.
 The worldwide response to the publication justifies the effort.

 OLM F 0916 LP: a series of 11 photos are still not classified.
 Presumably they show flight apparatus that were presented to the Society for Promoting Aviation for appraisal.
 Lilienthal was head of the “technical commission.”